Do Seventh-day Adventists Have Their Own Bible?

 Dynamic equivalents

 Dynamic equivalents, also known as thought-for-thought or meaning-to-meaning translations, are all about conveying the message of the text, rather than the exact words.
-The translators consider the historical and cultural background of the text so they can best express it in modern terms.
+Sometimes the same words can have different connotations in different languages, cultures, or periods of history.
+So the translators of these versions made sure to consider the historical and cultural background of the text so it could best be expressed in modern terms, while preserving the intent of the Bible writers.

 Dynamic equivalents include: